DenisB7/DenisB7/README.md

 Small projects:
 1.	on Upwork Web scraping using Selenium and/or Beautiful Soup
 2. Django chat app with simple Frontend using websockets
-3.	on Upwork Django app of survey with Frontend
+3. Django survey app with Frontend
-4.	on Upwork Django app of economic analysis
+4. Django economic analysis app
 5. Pincolor – React app – pin code by colors, hexadecimal code as a pin

 🎓Completed courses: Higher School of Economics National Research University – basics of programming on Python, University of Michigan (2 courses) – Python, Stepik Academy – Django from scratch on practice, Internet of Things Academy - Linux Mastery Master the Linux Command Line in 11.5 Hours, Coursera Guided Project Build CRUD REST API in Django, Test-Driven Development with Django, Django REST Framework, and Docker